home > indexing

 Lastly, let me say that if all of the answers to this section are driving you bonkers, I'm sorry.
 Like I said, there's no way to do this.
 The best I can help you do is create a process that, despite its complications, gets you a little closer to working less manually.

-Can I Create an Index With Something Other Than Page Numbers?
+Can I Create an Index with Something Other Than Page Numbers?

 For one-to-one lists.